 Special Education Resources Provided by the University of Virginia Curry School of Education Links to disabilities categories: Attention Deficit Disorder, Autism, Cerebral Palsy, Communication Disorders, Hearing Impairment, Learning Disabilities, Mental Retardation, Serious Emotional Disturbance, Traumatic Brain Injury, Visual Impairment and more.

-Virginia Dept. for the Blind and Vision Impaired (DBVI) Enables blind or visually impaired individuals to achieve their maximum level of employment, education, and personal independence.
+Virginia Dept. for the Blind and Vision Impaired (VDBVI) Enables blind or visually impaired individuals to achieve their maximum level of employment, education, and personal independence.

 Virginia Industries for the Blind (VIB) Established over seven decades ago as a not-for-profit organization offering vocational rehabilitation for blind Virginians, VIB is a self-funded division of the Virginia Department for the Blind and Vision Impaired (DBVI).